fialovy/different_from_me_should/README.md

-Given a corpus (hopefully) from a particular subreddit, how does a markov chain bot complete the sentence, "People different from me..."?
+Given a corpus of posts and comments from a particular subreddit, how does a markov chain complete a sentence like, "Other people should..."?